-- To validate the bottom-up emissions described in Section 3.1.1, we explored methods to provide a top-down estimate of the change in ambient NO2 resulting from the COVID-19 response.
+To validate the bottom-up emissions described in Sect.
+3.1.1, we explored methods to provide a top-down estimate of the change in ambient NO2 resulting from the COVID-19 response.
 The top-down estimate is complicated by the fact that changes in ambient NO2 during 2020 are a combination of changes in meteorology, chemistry, and emissions.
-Historically, NO2 concentrations in SoCAB decrease between February and June (See Figure 3); therefore, it is misleading to attribute the decline in NO2 after the onset of pandemic to emissions changes alone.
+Historically, NO2 concentrations in the SoCAB decrease between February and June (see Fig. 3); therefore, it is misleading to attribute the decline in NO2 after the onset of the pandemic to emission changes alone.
 Furthermore, the timing of the seasonal decline in NO2 varies from year to year, so comparison to the same month from previous years is problematic.
-For example, we compare the average - 210 NO2 concentration between March 20th and June 20th in SoCAB (based on 21 sites with data through 2015 2020) for 2020 with the average NO2 from each year between 2015 and 2019.
-This yields a wide range of -1.5 to -4.4 ppb for Δ NO2 in 2020, relative to previous years.
-We improve on this estimate by using the Vehicle Miles Travelled (VMT) data as a predictor of activity change to provide a top-down estimate of the NO2 changes attributable to emissions. - We construct a simple multivariate linear model to predict daily NO2 concentrations based on relative humidity, wind speed, 215 temperature, day of year, and day since January 1st, 2016 (to capture any long-term trends).
-The model is trained on hourly NO2 data from 2016 - 2019 and used to predict daily NO2 concentrations in 2020.
+For example, we compare the average NO2 concentration between 20 March and 20 June in the SoCAB (based on 21 sites with data from 2015 to 2020) for 2020 with the average NO2 from each year between 2015 and 2019.
+This yields a wide range of -1.5 to -4.4 ppb for ΔNO_2 in 2020, relative to previous years.
+We improve on this estimate by using the vehicle miles traveled (VMT) data as a predictor of activity change in order to provide a top-down estimate of the NO2 changes that can be attributed to emissions.

+We construct a simple multivariate linear model to predict daily NO2 concentrations based on relative humidity, wind speed, temperature, day of year, and day since 1 January 2016 (to capture any long-term trends).
+The model is trained on hourly NO2 data from 2016 to 2019 and used to predict daily NO2 concentrations in 2020.
 The model predicts daily NO2 in 2020 well ($r^2 = 0.82$, RMSE = 2.3 ppb); however, the model is typically biased high from March onwards.
-If we include VMT as a predictor variable (still only training on 2016 - 2019 data) the model more closely fits the observations in 2020 ($r^2 = 0.88$,

-RMSE = 1.8 ppb).
-Figure 4 (a) shows the time series of NO2 from the observations and the model with and without VMT (left 220 panel).
-In years prior to 2020, the model without VMT predicts the observed NO2 to within 0.4 ppb and the addition of VMT typically makes only a small difference (Figure 4 (b)).
-In 2020, the model without VMT overestimates the NO2 by 1.4 ppb relative to the observations.
-Including VMT provides a large correction to the model, underestimating by -0.4 ppb.
-We use the bounds to estimate that the ΔNO_2 resulting from emissions changes associated with the pandemic response are -1.4 to -1.8 ppb (or about 19% to 26%; the upper bound is the difference between the two models and assumes that the non-VMT model may
+If we include VMT as a predictor variable (still only training on 2016-2019 data), the model more closely fits the observations in 2020 ($r^2 = 0.88$, RMSE = 1.8 ppb).
+Figure 4a shows the time series of NO2 from the observations and the model with and without VMT.
+In years prior to 2020, the model without VMT predicts the observed NO2 to within 0.4 ppb, and the addition of VMT typically makes only a small difference (Fig. 4b).
+In 2020, the model without VMT overestimates NO2 by 1.4 ppb relative to the observations.
+Including VMT provides a large correction to the model, causing it to underestimate NO2 by -0.4 ppb.
+We use the bounds to estimate that the ΔNO_2 resulting from emission changes associated with the pandemic response are -1.4 to -1.8 ppb (or about 19% to 26%; the upper bound is the difference between the two models and assumes that the non-VMT model may overcompensate).

-225 overcompensate).

-In parallel with the multivariate model, we use the historical relationship between detrended (7-day rolling average) VMT and NO2 to infer the Δ NO2 resulting from the Δ VMT (-17%) during the analysis period.
-The resulting Δ NO2 via this method is -1.4 to -2.0 ppb, where the range is determined by the 95% confidence bounds of the Theil-Sen regression of detrended VMT and NO2.
-The range is almost identical to the result from comparing the multivariate model with and without VMT, above.

-This contrasts with the estimate based on historical comparison alone (-1.5 to -4.4 ppb) that suggests a much larger upper 230 bound to the effect of the pandemic response on NO2.
+In parallel with the multivariate model, we use the historical relationship between detrended (7 d rolling average) VMT and NO2 to infer the Δ NO2 resulting from the Δ VMT (-17%) during the analysis period.
+The resulting Δ NO2 via this method is -1.4 to -2.0 ppb, where the range is determined by the 95% confidence bounds of a Theil-Sen regression of detrended VMT and NO2.
+The range is almost identical to the result from comparing the multivariate model with and without VMT (discussed above).
+This contrasts with the estimate based on a historical comparison alone (-1.5 to -4.4 ppb) that suggests a much larger upper bound to the effect of the pandemic response on NO2.